Data-conforming data-driven control: avoiding premature generalizations beyond data: Background

 \subsection{Standard LQR}

 Suppose, in this subsection only, that the state-space system \eqref{eq:stateEquation} is linear,

-where $x_0, w_k$ are random variables and their statistics are as in \eqref{eq:stateEquation}, the disturbance $w_k$ has zero mean and a known (in this subsection only, it will be approximated from data in the later subsections) covariance $W \succeq 0$, and the pair $(A,B)$ is known and controllable \cite{kailath1980linear}.
+where $x_0, w_k$ are random variables and their statistics are as in \eqref{eq:stateEquation}, and the pair $(A,B)$ is controllable \cite{kailath1980linear}.
 The LQR problem is obtaining a controller of the form $u_k = K x_k + v_k$, where $v_k$ is a white noise of zero mean and a fixed user-defined covariance $V \succ 0$, to minimize \eqref{eq:costFunction}.
 The signal $v_k$ is to preserve Assumption~\ref{assumption:PE} for future or iterative control design.

 The cost function \eqref{eq:costFunction}, up to an additive constant in $K$, can be rewritten as (for a detailed derivation, check Appendix~\ref{Appendix:P parametrization cost})

 where $P$ is the observability-type Gramian \cite{kailath1980linear}, given by